glynawe/Vanilla/kete.md

     OtherDefinitions = Inclusion | ConstDefinition | TypeDefinition.

 A *definition* names and describes a data type, function, variable, module or constant.
-A definition may be given more than once; definitions with the same name must have the same type.
+A definition may be given more than once; definitions with the same name must have an equivalent type.

 A *declaration* is a definition that also defines *object code*.
 Object code is variable data or function code that will be included in an executable program.
 A declaration can only be made once.